Sweatpants, Coffee and 'shoot'mas

 ABSOLUTELY!
 Editing is an essential step in the process to delivering a final product.
 Stray hairs?
 Blemishes?
 A piece of broccoli stuck in your teeth from lunch?
 Not on my watch.
 Does your newborn have baby acne or flaking skin?
 If they do, you won't see it in their photos so don't sweat it.
 Are you worried that you won't possibly be able to get a photo where everybody is facing forward and smiling because history has shown that be an impossibility?
 Believe it or not, there's also a solution to that!
 Part of a professional photographers job is knowing how to take bits and pieces from multiple shots and combine those into one final amazing shot where everyone is at their best and the clients are none the wiser- and that's important when working with small children and large families!

 Q: How far will you travel?

-- A: I don't typically travel farther than 1 hour outside of Frisco, TX, but I'm a sucker when it comes to photography so I'd most likely say yes if you asked me to meet you in Florida.
+I don't typically travel farther than 1 hour outside of Frisco, TX.
+Having said that, I'm a sucker when it comes to photography so I'd most likely say yes if you asked me to meet you in Florida.

 Q: What locations do you use?
 Can I choose my own?